 I am an Assistant Professor in Public Policy at the University of Leiden, Netherlands.
-My research focusses on welfare state and labour market reforms, the political economy of labour migration, and the political economy of radical right parties.
+My area of research is comparative political economy, where I focus on labour market governance, labour migration and political parties.
 My work has been published in the Journal of European Public Policy, Socio-Economic Review, European Political Science Review, Governance, Social Policy and Administration and other outlets.
 My book “Social Concertation in Times of Austerity” was published by Amsterdam University Press in 2013.
 You can have a look at my publications and my profile on Google scholar.

 I occasionally blog here and tweet here.
-Some things that I have written have been featured in the New York Times, Science, the Times Higher Education, The Nation and Slate among others, and I have written pieces for the Washington Post, the Daily Telegraph and CNN.com, and talked to BBC Radio.
+Some things that I have written have been featured in Science, the Times Higher Education, the New York Times, The Nation and Slate among others.
+I have written pieces for the Washington Post, the Daily Telegraph and CNN.com, and talked to BBC Radio.